grantcolley/dotnetwhat/README.md

 [**OutOfMemoryException**](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception) is thrown when there isn't enough memory to continue the execution of a program. [“Out Of Memory” Does Not Refer to Physical Memory](https://learn.microsoft.com/en-us/archive/blogs/ericlippert/out-of-memory-does-not-refer-to-physical-memory).
 The most common reason is there isn't a contiguous block of memory large enough for the required allocation size.
 Another common reason is attempting to expand a `StringBuilder` object beyond the length defined by its `StringBuilder.MaxCapacity` property.

 #### Accessing Memory underlying a Variable
-##### Fixed
 C# code is called "verifiably safe code" because .NET tools can verify that the code is safe.
-Safe code creates managed objects and doesn't allow you to access memory directly using [pointers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types).
-C# does, however, allow for [unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) code to be written using the `unsafe` keyword, where you can directly access memory using [pointers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types).
+Safe code creates managed objects and doesn't allow you to access memory directly.
+C# does, however, still allow direct memory access. `.NET Core 2.1` introduced `Memory<T>` and `Span<T>` which provide a type safe way to work with a contiguous block of memory.
+Prior to that, memory could be directly accessed by writing unsafe code using `unsafe` and `fixed`.
+The examples below show how, despite being [immutable](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#immutability-of-strings), a [string](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) can be modified by directly accessing the memory storing it.
+The first example uses [unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) code with the `unsafe` and `fixed` keywords.
+The second example uses `Memory<T>` and `Span<T>`.

+A [string](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) is a reference type with value type semantics.
+[Strings](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) store text as a readonly collection of [char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char) objects.
+[Strings](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) are [immutable](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#immutability-of-strings) i.e. once created they cannot be modified.
+If a [strings](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) variable is updated, a new [string](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings) is created and the original is released for disposal by the garabage collector.

+##### Unsafe and Fixed
+[unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) code is written with the `unsafe` keyword, where you can directly access memory using [pointers](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types).
 A [pointer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types) is simply a variable that holds the memory address of another type or variable.
 The variable also needs to be [fixed](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/fixed) or "pinned", so the garbage collector can't move it while compacting the [**managed heap**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap).

 [Unsafe code](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code) isn't necessarily dangerous; it's just code whose safety cannot be verified.